dotnet/AspNetCore.Docs/aspnetcore/security/authentication/google-logins.md

 ## Login with Google

 Run your application and click Login.
-You will see an option for Google:
+An option to login with Google appears:

 ![image](sociallogins/_static/DoneGoogle.PNG)

-When you click on Google, you will be redirected to Google for authentication:
+When you click on Google, you are redirected to Google for authentication:

 ![image](sociallogins/_static/GoogleLogin.PNG)

-Once you enter your Google credentials, then you will be redirected back to the Web site where you can set your email.
+After entering your Google credentials, then you are redirected back to the Web site where you can set your email.

 You are now logged in using your Google credentials: